Kantun35/VV-ISTIC-TP1/sujet.md

    PR : https://github.com/apache/commons-collections/pull/178/files
 The bug concerned a local error. the bug caused an error which blocked the CI build.
 The bug is caused by multiple issues.
 First, a function called Math.floorMod(long,int) added in jdk11+ which don't exist on jdk 8 was automatically used instead of Math.floorMod(long,long), so he just had to cast the variable to the wanted type.
 Second, the javadoc caused an error during the build {@link #add()} was shown in the doc instead of {@link #add(Object)}, it happened because the method add with no parameter doesn't exist in this context.
 And third, the --no-transfer-progress option to the maven command seems to not be usable in openjd8 according to the author of the commit.

+3. The experiment that Netflix is running regularly is based on an internal service name Chaos Monkey which randomly selects virtual machine instances hosting their production servers and shut them down.
+This experiment require to only be used during working hours so that engineers can react fast to correct the problem.